deriv-com/flutter-chart/README.md

 #### Horizontal Barrier's Visibility

-A `HorizontalBarrier` can have three different behaviors when it has a value that is not in the chart's Y-Axis value range.
+A `HorizontalBarrier` can have three different behaviors when it has a value that is not in the chart's Y-Axis value range:
   - `normal`: Won't force the chart to keep the barrier in its Y-Axis range, if the barrier was out of range it will go off the screen.
   - `keepBarrierLabelVisible`: Won't force the chart to keep the barrier in its Y-Axis range, if it was out of range, will show it on top/bottom edge with an arrow which indicates its value is beyond the Y-Axis range.
   - `forceToStayOnRange`: Will force the chart to keep this barrier in its Y-Axis range by widening its range to cover its value.